 Combine all ingredients in a slow-cooker, and stir to coat.

-Set to 'low', and cook for 2-3 hours, stirring occasionally, until apples are soft and tender.
+Set to 'low', and cook for 2-3 hours, stirring occasionally, until apples are soft and tender, but not mushy.

 Slow-cookers and crock-pots can vary quite a lot in cooking time.
 My slow-cooker tends to cook pretty fast, and even on 'low', these were ready in about 2 hours!
 Please check occasionally to see how your apples are progressing!